knuckleswtf/pastel/stubs/index.md

 We have language bindings in Bash, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
+This example API documentation page was borrowed from [Slate](https://github.com/slatedocs/slate) and generated with [Pastel](https://github.com/shalvah/pastel).
 Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication